ben-willmore/portmaster/README.md

 ## Problems with libEGL

 A common problem seems to be that, when a port provides libGL.so.1, this is incompatible with the system's libEGL.so.1.
-This can be solved by adding [libEGL.so.1](https://github.com/ben-willmore/portmaster/blob/main/libs/libEGL.so.1) to the same folder as `libGL.so.`, and adding to the `.sh` file.
+This can be solved by adding [libEGL.so.1](https://github.com/ben-willmore/portmaster/blob/main/libs/libEGL.so.1) to the same folder as `libGL.so.1`, and adding to the `.sh` file.
 Where you find:

 `export SDL_VIDEO_GL_DRIVER="$GAMEDIR/gl4es.aarch64/libGL.so.1"`